-Advanced standing and transfer of credit will not normally be possible in the Wheaton Ph.D./BTS program.
-In exceptional circumstances, an applicant to the program may petition the Ph.D.
+Advanced standing and transfer of credit will not normally be possible in the Program.
+In exceptional circumstances, an applicant to the Program may petition the Ph.D.
 Committee for credit transfer.
 In any case, advanced standing or transfer of credit will be granted only at the time of admission to the program.